UCSC recognizes excellence in undergraduate research through:

 Deans', Chancellor’s & Steck Undergraduate Awards

-Steck Award- In recognition of the most outstanding completed senior thesis/research project, one graduating senior will be selected as the recipient of the Steck Award.
-The student will receive $1,000 and a certificate.
+Steck Award- In recognition of the most outstanding completed senior thesis/research project, one undergraduate student will be selected as the recipient of the Steck Award.
+The student will receive $2,000 and a certificate.
 In addition, his or her senior thesis/research project will be bound and copies given to the student, the research supervisor, McHenry Library, and the Steck family, whose generous contributions have made this award possible.

 Campus Application Deadline: Early April